fablabnbg/inkscape-silhouette/README.md

 4. Select the parts you want to plot.
 5. Open Extension (Extensions - Export - Send to Silhouette)
 6. Set your desired plot parameters:
-  * **X-Offset, Y-Offset**  An addtitional offset of your drawing from the top left corner.
+  * **X-Offset, Y-Offset**  An additional offset of your drawing from the top left corner.
 Default is 0/0
   * **Tool Cut/Pen**        Cut mode drews small circles for orientation of the blade, Pen mode draws exactly as given.
   * **Media**               Select a predfined media or set to custom settings.
   * **Speed**               Custom speed of the movements